 Since tracking began in 2001, there have been many cases where Civil District GALs or parent coordinators were appointed.
 Judicial District 15-B requires special training to serve as a Civil District GAL or PC.
 The Center for Cooperative Parenting periodically offers training for new GALs and PCs, as well as advanced training on associated topics.

-Catherine A. Forneris, Ph.D., JD, is a Professor in the Department of Psychiatry at the University of North Carolina (UNC) at Chapel Hill.
-Her undergraduate degree is from Syracuse University and she earned graduate degrees in Biomedical Science and Clinical Psychology from the University at Albany, State University of New York.
-As a psychologist, she is a board member of the North Carolina Psychological Association, chair of the Continuing Education Committee, and a member of the Legislative Committee.
+Dr. Forneris is a Professor in the Department of Psychiatry at the University of North Carolina (UNC) at Chapel Hill.
+Her undergraduate degree is from Syracuse University, and she earned graduate degrees in Biomedical Science and Clinical Psychology from the University at Albany, State University of New York.
+As a psychologist, she is the President and a board member of the North Carolina Psychological Association, as well as a member of the Continuing Education Committee and the Legislative, Governmental Affairs, and Policy Committee.
 She has co-authored several research articles and been the lead author on several paper presentations on trauma, PTSD, depression, health care utilization, and women’s health.
 The primary focus of her current clinical work is cognitive behavioral therapy with adults, including those with personality disorders.
 She is also a medical co-director of the UNC Hospitals Beacon Child and Family program which provides a variety of services to employees and patients of all ages and their families who are victims of interpersonal violence.

 Dr. Forneris completed the part-time Evening Program at North Carolina Central University School of Law, where she received her law degree, with honors, in 2016.
 She became a member of the North Carolina Bar in 2016.
 She has a small private practice and works in the areas of estate planning and family law.

-Hopper, Marie - Attorney
+Marie Hopper, Attorney

-Meyer, Jaye - Attorney and Certified Mediator
+Katrina Kuzyszyn-Jones, Psy.D. - Psychologist and Certified Mediator